-The South Carolina d deserves credit at least for being outspoken on the race question Disagreeing fundamentally with this ader and his party in most things, and receing with the republican party in the sentials of its creed, the Chronicle to-day the education of colored children and the education of colored children and takes leave of the democratic party and allies itself with the republicans.

-As at present constituted and led, the democratic party is a menace to the peace, the prosperity and the integrity of the United States and its people.
-It has dispersioned by the content of the conte permanency of peace in the state and essential to the welfare of our people, white and colored alike, that in matters political the will of the white people shall be supreme, and we avow our purpose to maintain white supremacy."
-That is, no matter what the constitution and laws of the United States say, the colored citizen shall the chrome believes that reputs the provisions entitle him.
-South Carolina time the only prospect of efficient, intelligent and honest government that is anywhere to be seen, and, so believing, it will work to be seen, and the provisions to the provisions entitle him.
-South Carolina has previously shown a disposition to nullify federal authority, but it is not exercise the suffrage to which those provisions entitle him.
-South Carolina has previously shown a disposition to nullify federal authority, but it is not exercise the suffrage to which those provisions entitle him.
-South Carolina has previously shown a disposition to necessary the provisions entitle him. not exercise the suffrage to which those record that she succeeded .- Troy (N. Y.) Times.
+The South Carolina democratic state nvention deserves credit a being outspoken on the race question.
+Disagreeing fundamentally with this leader and his party in most things, and agreeing with the republican party in the essentials of its creed, the Chronicle to-day the education of colored children and of the democratic party and expressing sympathy with the negroes efforts to acquire property, enjoy lib erty and elevate their race, neverthe, permanency of peace in the state and essential to the welfare of our people, white and colored alike, that in matters political the will of the white people shall be supreme, and we avoy our purpose to maintain white suprem-That is, no matter what the constitution and laws of the United States say, the colored citizen shall not exercise the suffrage to which those provisions entitle him.
+South Carolina has previously shown a disposition to nullify federal authority, but it is not record that she succeeded .- Troy (N. Y.) Times.

-Bourke Cockran's comment on the ed later on .- N. Y. Tribune.
+Bourke Cockran's comment on the democratic platform: "They have strangled the party to save the organization," is epigrammatic, and might well serve for the epitaph which will be need ed later on .- N. Y. Tribune.

 What is a door-nail, my son?
-Why cratic issue.-Judge.
+Why say damned, as is the average demo cratic issue .- Judge